a-yannarouse/ca274-git-2-calculator/README.md

 ## Notes

-For this task, only the contents of the `master` branch matter (so, all of your updates will be made to the `master` branch).
+For your submitted work, only the contents of the `master` branch matter (so, all of your updates will be made to the `master` branch).

 When you are done, push your `master` branch back to GitLab; I (SB) will collect your work from there.